GitauHarrison/notes/chartjs.md

 ![ChartJS Demo](images/data_visualization/chartjs/data_stories.gif)

 Should you want to 'see' or understand deeply the data generated in your application, there are a handful of libraries that can help.
 One of them is ChartJS, the focus of this article.
 [ChartJs](https://www.chartjs.org/docs/latest/) is a free JavaScript library for creating charts in the browser (HTML-based charts).
-It is very easy to use, though basic understanding of JavaScript is required.
+It is very easy to use, though a basic understanding of JavaScript is required.

 ## What We Will Do?

 We will build a simple flask application for a class teacher to record the mean scores of all the subjects in a class throughout a 3-term year.
 Example data we will need may include the following:

-* **Subjects**: Math, English, Science, History, and Computer Science
+* **Subjects**: Maths, English, Science, History, and Computer Science
 * **Mean Scores**: [70, 80, 90, 100, 95]
 * **Term**: [1, 2, 3]